pfmnowak/github-repos-finder/README.md

 # github-repos-finder

-This React app allows to search & view GitHub users and their public repositories.
+This TypeScript React app allows to search & view GitHub users and their public repositories.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Used technologies

 - React
+- TypeScript
 - SASS (SCSS)
 - JavaScript ES6 features
 - flexbox
+- SVG

 ## Running the application